-Fed Minutes Reveal Divisions Over Decision To Pause In June
+Fed Minutes Reveal Divisions Over Decision to Pause in June

 “A strong majority of committee participants expect that it will be appropriate to raise interest rates two or more times by the end of the year,” Powell said at a conference in Madrid hosted by the Bank of Spain last week.
 “Inflation pressures continue to run high, and the process of getting inflation back down to 2% has a long way to go.”

-While the headline reading of the personal consumption expenditures index — the Fed’s preferred gauge for price changes — declined in May, the core measure suggested underlying inflation may be stalling.
-PCE minus food and energy rose an annual 4.6% in May and is little changed since December.
+The Fed’s decision last month was the latest slowdown in policy after officials lifted rates at the fastest clip in four decades last year, including four consecutive 75 basis-point hikes.
+They started reducing that speed in December and delivered quarter-point increases at each of the first three meetings this year.

-A bifurcation has started to form among officials that were near-unanimous last year, during the early phase of the tightening cycle.
-Some officials now argue that the cooling in broad price indexes show disinflation taking hold, while others say that little movement in core gauges reflect deep-rooted imbalances that need fixing.
+Officials have said the rapid rise in interest rates since early 2022 allows them room now to assess how that tightening is affecting the economy, and to watch for signs of economic spillovers from the March banking turmoil.

-Most officials have pointed to the resilience of the US economy as an overall positive feature that has so far kept a recession at bay, but some elements of it — such as the persistently strong labor market — have also raised concern about how much time it will take to bring inflation down to the Fed’s 2% goal.
+Most officials have pointed to the resilience of the US economy as an overall positive feature that has so far kept a recession at bay.
+But that underlying strength — such as the persistently strong labor market — have also prompted concern about how much time it will take to bring inflation down to the Fed’s 2% goal.

 Recession Forecast

-The economic forecast prepared by the staff for the June meeting continued to assume that the effects of the expected further tightening in bank credit conditions, amid already tight financial conditions, would lead to a mild recession starting later this year, followed by a moderately paced recovery.
+The economic forecast prepared by the staff for the June meeting continued to assume that further tightening in bank credit conditions, amid already tight financial conditions, would lead to a mild recession starting later this year, followed by a moderately paced recovery.

 “Given the continued strength in labor-market conditions and the resilience of consumer spending, however, the staff saw the possibility of the economy continuing to grow slowly and avoiding a downturn as almost as likely as the mild-recession baseline,” according to the minutes.